The Ultimate Guide to Credit Cards

 If your card is lost or stolen, you should immediately report it to the card issuer.
 The issuer will close the credit card account and send you a new credit card with a different account number.

 Your credit score defines your credit profile.
-About 90% of lenders and creditors in the United States use the FICO credit score system, which has a range from 300 (worst credit) to 850 (perfect credit).
+90% of top U.S. lenders use the FICO credit score system, which has a range from 300 (worst credit) to 850 (perfect credit).

 A score below 580 is generally considered bad credit, whereas fair credit scores range from 580 to 669.